 Other unique features of the Bay include extensive diversion of freshwater inflow, food web disruption due to introduction of nonnative species, and a vast degree of habitat alteration (primarily conversion of tidal marsh to other land uses).
 Due to the combination of all of these insults, the Bay is considered perhaps the most highly altered coastal ecosystem in the United States (Nichols et al., 1986).
 Another unusual feature of the Bay is a net erosional sedimentation regime, likely caused by a reduced supply of incoming sediment (Schoellhamer, 2011), which tends to prolong the influence of legacy deposits of Hg in buried sediment (Hornberger et al., 1999; Conaway et al., 2004).
 In recent years an ambitious program of estuarine wetland restoration has been initiated.
-One project in the South Bay alone is planning to restore over 15,000 acres of tidal marsh - the largest single tidal wetland restoration project on the Pacific Coast of the USA.
+One project in the South Bay alone is planning to restore over 15,000 acres of tidal marsh-the largest single tidal wetland restoration project on the Pacific Coast of the USA.
 This restoration activity is expected to generate a huge net benefit, but carries a potential risk of increasing MeHg in the food web on either a local or regional scale (Grenier and Davis, 2010).
 Finally, San Francisco Bay is fairly unique in the extent of contaminant monitoring that is performed, due primarily to the Regional Monitoring Program for Water Quality in the San Francisco Estuary (SFEI, 2010a) and long-term monitoring performed since the 1970s by the U.S. Geological Survey.
 Hg contamination in particular has been a topic of great interest and has been intensively studied by these and other programs in the past 10 years, making the Bay perhaps the most thoroughly studied estuary in the world with regard to Hg contamination.

 The objective of this paper is to synthesize the continually growing body of information on Hg in the Bay.
 This synthesis updates and expands the reviews of Tetra Tech (2006) and Conaway et al. (2008), with a focus on the most promising avenues for reducing the MeHg contamination that is threatening the health of Bay Area anglers and wildlife, and identifying the scientific information that is most urgently needed to support these efforts.
-The first section of the paper defines the magnitude and extent of the problem - human and wildlife exposure and risk.
-Next, the current status of, and the existing conceptual foundation for, management of the problem are described.
-This is followed by three sections that provide a basis for an improved conceptual framework for managing Hg and MeHg in the Bay, summarizing the sources and the pathways by which various Hg species enter the Bay, biological and chemical processes by which inorganic Hg is converted to MeHg and taken up into the food web, and candidate management interventions that appear most promising for controlling Hg sources and intervening in the net production of MeHg and its accumulation in the food web.
 It is intended that this synthesis will inform efforts to address this challenging contaminant in other estuaries as well.